-School Building Bond Agricultural Tax Credit - Effective for taxes payable in 2018 (FY 2019), a property tax credit on all property classified as agricultural (excluding the house, garage, and one acre of an agricultural homestead) is provided equal to 40 percent of the tax on the property attributable to school district building bond levies.
+School Building Bond Agricultural Tax Credit - Effective for taxes beginning with the payable 2018 levy (FY 2019), a tax credit on all property classified as agricultural (excluding the house, garage, and one acre of an agricultural homestead) is provided equal to 40 percent of the tax on the property attributable to school district building bond levies.
+The legislative appropriation for this tax credit is \$34.8 million for FY 2019, \$45.2 million for FY 2020, and \$52.5 million for FY 2021.